canada-ca/Azure_LZBCA-AIZDB/Tools/Compliance_Automation/README.md

 The tool can be invoked for any Azure subscription in any tenant.
 There are plans in place to introduce the following advanced features in the near future.

-* Multi-tenant multi-subscription wrapper
+* Multi-tenant multi-subscription wrapper - can be integrated into automated monitoring systems
+* Integrated email reports for non-compliant tenants / subscriptions
 * PowerBI analysis across multiple reports including trend identification
-* Extensible to 90 and 180 days guardrails, including Office365
+* To be extended to full PBMM guardrails controls
 * Can be integrated into Cloud Management Platform tools and scheduled automation tasks

 # Potential clients